frequently asked questions

 There are heaps of activities to keep you busy should it become wet or windy.
 Although, as previously stated, we rarely lose a week's flying due to bad weather as we are extremely flexible and can relocate very easily.
 This is why all courses are limited to 7 pilots.

-Rafting, Hydro Speeding, Canyoning, Hiking, Mountain Biking, Climbing wall & Swimming pool and Wellness Spas.
+Rafting, Hydro Speeding, Canyoning, Hiking, Mountain Biking, Climbing wall & Swimming pool and Wellness Spas are available.
 There are many mountain huts which I like to hike up to when not flyable.
 And of course there are lots of superb restaurants around the areas we fly.

 How do retrieves work when flying with Austrian Arena?

-Whether you are on our Bassano, Greifenburg or Dolomites we'll be providing full retrieve back up and rides up to launch are included in the price, exc.
-Cable Cars.
+Whether you are on our Bassano, Greifenburg or Dolomites we'll be providing full retrieve back to the LZ or rides up to launch which are included in the price, except Cable Cars.

-Retrieves are done via GPS co-ords, just send our driver your Lat and Long in DD MM SS format and he'll come and collect you from anywhere along the set route.
+Retrieves are done via GPS co-ords, just send our driver your Lat and Long in DD MM SS format.
+He'll come and collect you from anywhere along the set route.

 If you have any other questions regarding retrieval or anything else on any of our weeks please use this contact form.